luyug/Reranker/README.md

 | 2020/09/09 | HDCT top100 + BERT-base FirstP (single) | 0.434 | 0.382 |

 ### Features
-- Training rerankers from pre-trained the state-of-the-art language models like BERT, RoBERTa and ELECTRA.
+- Training rerankers from the state-of-the-art pre-trained language models like BERT, RoBERTa and ELECTRA.
-- State-of-the-art reranking performance with our LCE loss based training pipeline.
+- The state-of-the-art reranking performance with our LCE loss based training pipeline.
 - GPU memory optimizations: Loss Parallelism and Gradient Cache which allow training of larger model.
 - Faster training
     - Distributed Data Parallel (DDP) for multi GPUs.
     - Automatic Mixed Precision (AMP) training and inference with up to 2x speedup!
-- Break CPU RAM limitation by memory mapping datasets with `pyarrow ` through `datasets` package interface.
+- Break CPU RAM limitation by memory mapping datasets with `pyarrow` through `datasets` package interface.
-- Checkpoint interoperability with HF `transformers`.
+- Checkpoint interoperability with Hugging Face `transformers`.

 ### Design Philosophy
 The library is designed to be dedicated for text reranking modeling, training and testing.
 This helps us keep the code concise and focus on a more specific task.

 Under the hood, Reranker provides a thin layer of wrapper over Huggingface libraries.
 Our model wraps `PreTrainedModel` and our trainer sub-class Huggingface `Trainer`.
 You can then work with the familiar interfaces.

-## Installation and Depencies
+## Installation and Dependencies
 Reranker uses Pytorch, Huggingface Transformers and Datasets.
 Install with the following commands,
 ```
 git clone https://github.com/luyug/Reranker.git